Best Hydroponic Nutrients UK 2026

 Mix equal parts A and B into your reservoir.
 The separation ensures stability during storage while providing complete nutrition once diluted.

 CANNA Aqua Vega exemplifies quality two-part systems.
-Dutch-formulated specifically for recirculating hydroponics, it delivers professional results with straightforward mixing.
+Dutch-formulated specifically for recirculating hydroponics, it delivers professional results with simple mixing.

 Best for: Most hobbyists, DWC and NFT systems, anyone wanting reliability without complexity.